MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 - Unlock the camera: In Tool mode, hold down the right mouse button to look around.
 In Crosshair Mode, you do not need to hold down the right mouse button.

-- Moving around in Tool Mode: Hold the right mouse button down while you press W, A, S, D, Space, and Shift keys to move around.
+- Moving around in Tool Mode: Hold the right mouse button down while you press `W`, `A`, `S`, `D`, `Space`, and `Shift` keys to move around.
 You do not need to hold down the right mouse button to use the same keys to move around in Crosshair Mode.

 - Look-to-teleport: In Tool Mode, point your cursor at a block in the distance, and hit `G` on your keyboard.
 You will be "Grapple teleported" there.
 This function does not work in Crosshair Mode.